eolesinski/poliscipy/docs/faqs.md

 <details>
   <summary><b>Can I use PoliSciPy for non-U.S. elections?</b></summary>
-  While PoliSciPy is optimized for U.S. electoral data, in theory, it can be adapted for other datasets/shapefiles with similar structure (as long as you use the same set of column names).
-Feel free to experiment with this and share your results!
+  Currently, PoliSciPy only officially supports creating electoral college maps for U.S. elections.
+However, the process for plotting election maps for other countries is very similar.
+In principle, PoliSciPy can be adapted to work with other country's shapefiles as long as the structure of the GeoDataFrame remains consistent (e.g., the column names match).
+Feel free to experiment and share your results!
 </details>

 <details>
-  <summary><b>Where can I find examples and tutorials?</b></summary>
+  <summary>Where can I find examples and tutorials?</summary>
   Visit the <a href="https://eolesinski.github.io/poliscipy/examples.html">Examples section</a> of the documentation site for detailed tutorials and code snippets.
 </details>

 <details>
-  <summary><b>How do I cite PoliSciPy in my research?</b></summary>
+  <summary>How do I cite PoliSciPy in my research?</summary>
   Please refer to the <a href="https://eolesinski.github.io/poliscipy/citation.html">Citation Guide</a> for information on how to cite PoliSciPy in your work.
 </details>